 Move cabinets and dressing tables and thoroughly hoover.
 Clean all the skirting and windows.

 Use a disinfectant spray on furniture and then dry with a buffing cloth and polish or use a glass cleaner.

 Empty out draws and then clean the inside of them before putting back the items you need.

 If its a child’s bedroom, clean the toys, you can put some plastic toys in the dishwasher and for those you can’t disinfect.

 Pop soft toys into the washing machine as dust sticks to these.

-Take downs the curtains and wash or if dry clean over run the hoover over them and spray with a Dettol spray.
+Take downs the curtains and wash or if dry clean over run the hoover over them and spray with a Dettol Spray.

-Keep cleaning items such as hoovers and iron boards to one side make this the cleaning side of your cupboard. invest in storage hooks and hang up anything that you can this will save space.
+Keep cleaning items such as hoovers and ironing boards to one side make this the cleaning side of your cupboard. invest in storage hooks and hang up anything that you can this will save space.
 If you don’t have shelves add them and then dedicate a shelf to a particular area.
 So you could put children’s arts and craft items on one shelf, old books on another shelf, family paperwork on a shelf and so on.
 Having a place for everything is key.

 Add a rail for outside coats, pop scarfs gloves and hats in a storage box so they are all neat and not just chucked in.

 Whilst the cupboard is empty you have a chance to get in their with the hoover and get up all the bits that have accumulated.
 Also wash down the walls and the door.
-Hang an air freshener to keep it smelling good.
+Hang an air freshner to keep it smelling good.